-US futures point to a bear market; here’s what that means
+Stock declines signal a bear market; here’s what that means

 Why use a bear to represent a market slump?
 Bears hibernate, so bears represent a market that’s retreating, said Sam Stovall, chief investment strategist at CFRA.
 In contrast, Wall Street’s nickname for a surging stock market is a bull market, because bulls charge, Stovall said.

-Futures for the S&P 500, Wall Street’s main barometer of health, slid more than 2% before the opening bell Monday to 3,810.
-That’s about 20.5% below the high set on Jan.
-3. The Nasdaq is already in a bear market, down 29.37% from its peak of 16,057.44 on Nov.
-19. The Dow Jones Industrial Average is more than 15% below its most-recent peak.
+The S&P 500, Wall Street’s main barometer of health, slid more than 2.6% in early trading Monday to 3,800.
+That’s nearly 21% below the high set on Jan.
+3. The Nasdaq is already in a bear market, down 31.5% from its peak of 16,057.44 on Nov.
+19. The Dow Jones Industrial Average is more than 16% below its most-recent peak.

 The most recent bear market for the S&P 500 ran from February 19, 2020 through March 23, 2020.
 The index fell 34% in that one-month period.
 It’s the shortest bear market ever.